Loading...

 How to consume Cheese Filled Tortellini without glucose spikes

-Incorporate a variety of non-starchy vegetables such as spinach, broccoli, or zucchini alongside your cheese-filled tortellini.
-These vegetables are rich in fiber and can help slow down the digestion process.
+Incorporate vegetables like spinach, broccoli, or bell peppers into your meal.
+These can help slow down the digestion and absorption of carbohydrates.

 Stay Hydrated